karambambucha/MarkdownNoteTakingAPI/README.md

 ## Overview
 Markdown Note Taking API - API that allows users to upload markdown files, check the grammar, save the note, and render it in HTML.
 ## Features
-* Uploading and reading .md files
+* Upload and read .md files
+* Render .md in HTML
-* Grammar check with Sapling API
+* Check grammer with Sapling API
 ## To do
 * Editing and saving .md files
-* Display in HTML

 ## Technologies